Cold Water Immersion (CWI) Therapy for PTSD

 About the Author

-Thomas P Seager, PhD is an Associate Professor in the School of Sustainable Engineering at Arizona State University.
-Seager co-founded the Morozko Forge ice bath company and is an expert in the use of ice baths for building metabolic and psychological resilience.
-Subscribe the Self-Actual Engineering newsletter at https://seagertp.substack.com/ for more information on taking charge of your own physical & mental health.
+Thomas P Seager, PhD is an Associate Professor in the School of Sustainable Engineering at Arizona State University and CEO of the Morozko Forge ice bath company.
+He is an expert in the use of ice baths for building metabolic and psychological resilience, and author of Uncommon Cold: The Science & Experience of Cold Plunge Therapy.

 The inducing tremor approach is a form of “somatic healing”.